 When you are assigned to complaint/FRI residents, complete the interview, observation, and limited record review as you would for any other initial pool resident.
 You may begin to obtain information about the allegation during these activities.
-However, it is during the investigation portion of the survey that you will conduct the investigation of the allegation and of any other areas you marked for further investigation during the initial pool activities.
+However, it is during the investigation portion of the survey that you will conduct the investigation of the allegation and of any other areas you marked for further investigation during the initial pool activities, unless it appears that there may be a significant concern (Immediate Jeopardy or actual harm).
 Note: Refer to Attachment B for the Policy for Including Complaints and FRIs with the Standard Survey.